sclorg/mariadb-container/10.3/root/usr/share/container-scripts/mysql/README.md

 =============================================

 This container image includes MariaDB 10.3 SQL database server for OpenShift and general usage.
-Users can choose between RHEL, CentOS and Fedora based images.
-The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS Stream images are available on [Quay.io/sclorg](https://quay.io/organization/sclorg), and the Fedora images are available in [Fedora Registry](https://registry.fedoraproject.org/).
-The resulting image can be run using [podman](https://github.com/containers/libpod).
+The RHEL image is available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), The resulting image can be run using [podman](https://github.com/containers/libpod).

-Note: while the examples in this README are calling `podman`, you can replace any such calls by `docker` with the same arguments
+Note: while the examples in this README call `podman`, you can replace any such calls by `docker` with the same arguments

 Description
 -----------